-

 - finalization of audit of SRs;

-- reconciliation of accounts; and
+- reconciliation and clearance of accounts; and

 - transfer or disposal of programme assets, and related costs.
 For example: